-4.3 TRENCHING
+4.4 TRENCHING

-All trenching during the construction of Segment 1 and 2 will follow the specifications on the Plan and Profile Drawings (Appendix C) and Section 19 of the BMP Document (2012 BMPs, Section 19).
-All excavated material will be placed in a dump truck and managed in accordance with the Soil Management Plan in Appendix L. All dewatering, bedding, and backfilling will follow the measures specified in Section 4.3.2 and 4.3.3.
+All trenching that may occur during the construction of Segment 9 will follow the specifications on the Plan and Profile Drawings (Appendix C) and the BMPs described below.
+All excavated material will be managed in accordance with the Soil Management Plan in Appendix L. All dewatering, bedding, and backfilling will follow the measures specified in Section 4.3.3 and 4.3.4.